 - – Whitefish is home to several wonderful day spas that guests can visit or the Bar W will make arrangements for them to visit you right at the ranch.

 - – Enjoy a day of sailing, motor boating, jet skiing, water skiing and more just down the street on Whitefish Lake.

 - – They are without a doubt one of the best sporting clay fields in the world.
 You could spend all day and still want to shoot more.

 - - The Blue Moon Rodeo Summer Series is as real a rodeo as it gets.
 Every week of the summer, on either Thursday or Saturday night the Blue Moon Rodeo will provide you with some of Montana's best riders and ropers (photos) (video).
 Get there early to see how things come together and marvel at how well these cowboys and cowgirls sit a saddle.
 Bring your camera.

-- - Strap on a paragliding-style harness, click into your custom built cable trolley, and then fly around Whitefish Mountain!
+- - Put on a paragliding-style harness, click into your custom built cable trolley, and then fly around Whitefish Mountain!
 The 3-hour (approximately) zip line tour will thrill riders of all ages.
 Six separate spans with side-by-side zipping action will carry you more than 300 feet off the ground at speeds possibly topping 50 mph, with short hikes between each span (photos).

 –Visit the Mystery House with a vortex that claims to defy gravity, visit the water park with 11 slides, visit the go-cart and maze and bumper boat water park, take a hot air balloon ride, sky dive, or just take in the beauty of the Flathead Valley.